Fatigue

 What is fatigue?

 Everyone feels tired from time to time.
-Fatigue is feeling severely overtired.
-Fatigue makes it hard to get up in the morning, go to work, do your usual activities and make it through your day.
-You might have an overwhelming urge to sleep, and you may not feel refreshed after you rest or sleep.
+But fatigue means feeling severely overtired.
+Extreme fatigue makes it hard to get up in the morning, go to work, do your usual activities and make it through your day.
+Fatigue feels like you have an overwhelming urge to sleep, but you may not feel refreshed after you rest or sleep.

 Fatigue often occurs along with other symptoms, such as: